VemburajYadav/Unity-Cesium-Flood-VR-MetaQuest/README.md

 ﻿# 🌍 Immersive 3D Flood Data Visualization in Unity for Meta Quest

-This Unity project provides an immersive 3D visualization of real-world flood data on Meta Quest (tested with Quest 3).
-It integrates geospatial terrain and building data with flood simulation data, allowing users to walk, fly, and interact within flooded environments in virtual reality.
+This Unity project delivers a highly immersive 3D visualization of real-world flood data, designed specifically for **VR on Meta Quest 3**.
+Built using [Cesium for Unity](https://cesium.com/learn/unity/), it renders high-fidelity, globe-scale terrain and cityscapes—including [Photorealisitic 3D Tiles](https://developers.google.com/maps/documentation/tile/3d-tiles) from Google Earth and [OpenStreetMap building](https://www.openstreetmap.org/#map=13/51.94691/6.97400)—to recreate flooded environments with geospatial accuracy.

+Users can **walk, fly, and explore in full virtual reality**, experiencing flood impacts from a street-level or aerial perspective.
+The integration of **Cesium’s double-precision geospatial engine** with Unity’s XR platform ensures both global-scale navigation and local immersion are fluid and precise.

 ---